fdac23/news/README.md

     14. alay10 jarmiger azeng2 rlau agreer26 twu21
     15. rgarg4 ely1 amistry2 jkim172 hli102 lswann
     16. wquesinb jmckni13 jshoffn3 knuchol1 sshiran1

+# Class on Sep 14
+    - Continue work on on MP1

+# Class on Sep 12
+    - Work on MP1, including discussing with your assigned peer
+    - Make sure you have

+         a.
+Forked fdac23/Miniproject1
+         b.
+Posted the idea for your analysis on your peer's fork
+         c.
+Responded to the idea that was posted by your peer

+# Class on Sep 7
+   - Question regarding MP1
+   - Boasters for class project
+   - World of Code dataset

+# Class on Sep 5
+   - See the simple [text analysis](https://github.com/fdac23/students/blob/master/TeamingAnalysis.ipynb) of your descriptions
+   - Introducing the MiniProject1 process and template
+   - Think about selecting the course project (see course projects for the last seven years at fdac22, fdac21, fdac20, fdac19, fdac18, fdac17,  fdac16, fdac for inspiration)
+   - Boasters for class project (if you have an idea for the class   project, please commit to fdac23/FinalProjectPitches)

 # Class on Aug 31
    - [Follow instructions to make sure your ssh is set up to connect to your docker container](https://github.com/fdac23/news/blob/master/Preliminary.md)